 I know this little piece isn't about food, but I felt the need just to remind all of us, myself included, of just how important our families are and how important time spent together is.
 This Christmas, be thankful for your family and friends and try to remember just how blessed we really are.
 And if you know of someone who has no place to go this year, please consider including them in your plans.
 Reach out to someone who needs you to care for them.

 May all of you Thrifty Fun readers have the Merriest Christmas ever!

 Editor's Note: Thank you, Robin, for such an eloquent Christmas message.
 We are all so sorry for your family's loss, your dad sounded like a wonderful man.

 ThriftyFun would like to wish all our readers a very Merry Christmas and New Year.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 It may sound cliche but your father is with you as long as you remember him and hold your memories of him close.

 Sounds like you have wonderful memories of your father and hope you will always hold them near and dear.
 I lost my father almost 10 years ago and still miss him.
-Thanks for reminding us all how important our faith and our family and friends are to us.

 God Bless you for sharing your story and reminding everyone what this season is truly about, Robin!